khrome/requirejs-manifest-builder/README.md

 To include non-UMD js or css add it to an array in the(nonstandard) `resources` entry in the module's package.json

+If you include a .less asset it will be rendered and stored in an in-memory cache, then shipped to the client as css

 Extensions
 ----------